ATPs/PrecisionProDB/README.md

 # Usage Information

 **Note**: `python` in the example scripts below are Python3.
-It can be changed to `python3`, or full name of `Python` like `/home/xcao/p/anaconda3/bin/python3.7`, if multiple versions of `Python` exist in the system or `Python` is not in the system PATH.
+If you are unsure about the version of your python, use `python --version` to show the version.
+In some systems you might need to use `python3` to specify Python3, or use the full name of `Pythons` (e.g., `/home/xcao/p/anaconda3/bin/python3.7`), if multiple versions of `Python` exist in the system or `Python` is not in the system PATH.

 ## Typical usage
 ### The most simple case

 We suppose that in most case, users will have a variant file in [VCF](https://samtools.github.io/hts-specs) format.
-If there is only one sample in the VCF format, the command will be like:
+If there is only one sample in the VCF format, the simplest command will be:
 ```bash
 python Path_of_PrecisionProDB/src/PrecisionProDB.py -m Name_of_variant_file -D GENCODE -o Prefix_of_output
 ```
-- `-m Name_of_variant_file` defines the input variant file.
-If the variant file is ends with '.vcf.gz' or '.vcf' (case ignored), it will be treated as a [VCF](https://samtools.github.io/hts-specs) file.
-File will be treated as [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) file in all other cases.
+- `-m Name_of_variant_file` defines the input variant file (include the full path if the input file is not in the current folder).
+If the variant file ends with '.vcf' (case ignored), it will be treated as a [VCF](https://samtools.github.io/hts-specs) file.
+In all other cases a file will be treated as a [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) file.
+Files end with '.gz' (e.g., '.vcf.gz' or '.tsv.gz') will be treated as gzip compressed files.
 - `-D GENCODE` defines the annotation reference to be used.
-In this setting, personalized protein sequences based on the `GENCODE` annotation will be generated.
+In this example, personalized protein sequences based on the `GENCODE` annotation will be generated.
 PrecisionProDB will download required files of GENCODE models automatically.
-To get gene models in other supported resources, `GENCODE` could be changed to `RefSeq`, `Ensembl` or `Uniprot`.
+To use gene models in other supported resources, `GENCODE` could be changed to `RefSeq`, `Ensembl` or `Uniprot`.
 - `-o Prefix_of_output` defines the prefix of the output filenames.

 ### VCF with multiple samples
-If there are multiple samples in the VCF file, `-s` option should be used to include the sample name in the VCF file.
+If there are multiple samples in the VCF file, the `-s` option should be used to specify the sample name to be used in the VCF file.
 ```bash
 python Path_of_PrecisionProDB/src/PrecisionProDB.py -m Name_of_variant_file -D GENCODE -o Prefix_of_output -s Sample_name
 ```